Sarah is celebrating 6 years at Fiona Stanley Hospital

 Jenny Liew is a Support Coordinator for Disability Employment Services at BIZLINK in WA.
 Her role is to assist clients in their jobs and support them to maintain open employment, focusing on personalising the support to the client’s needs to ensure they have meaningful participation in employment.

-Jenny supports Sarah Waddle, who has Down Syndrome.
-Sarah initially landed an after school job at Fiona Stanley Hospital through the NDIS Customised Employment Pilot, with the support from the Ticket to Work network.
-This early participation in work while in year twelve has led to long term employment for Sarah.
-Six years down the track, Sarah is a valued employee at the Hospital.
+Jenny supports Sarah Wardle, who has Down Syndrome.
+Sarah undertook a range of work experiences while at high school through the NDIS Customised Employment Pilot, with the support from the Ticket to Work network.
+She got a job at Active and was employed there for three years.
+A few years later, she landed a position at the newly built Fiona Stanley Hospital.
+This early participation in work while still at school has led to long term employment for Sarah.
+Six years after starting at the Fiona Stanley, Sarah is a valued employee at the Hospital.
 She started as an Administration Assistant and now works as a Domestic Assistant, which is a good fit for both Sarah and the employer.

 “It is great for people with disability to start working early, to boost confidence as well as reduce the stigma around people with disabilities working in open employment” says Jenny.

 Sarah works three days a week and Jenny provides weekly support, up to twice a week.
 One day a week is called ‘independence day’ to encourage problem solving and grow independence.

 Jenny has supported Sarah for the last two years, including social and behavioral assistance.
 In addition to assisting her to navigate E learning requirements to stay up to date in her role.
 Jenny checks in to make sure that Sarah is meeting the employer’s expectations, assisting to increase productivity and efficiently.
 Other supports include identifying potential barriers in regards to her specific support needs and providing emotional guidance and counselling.